Boomch1ka/FairThread/README.md

 Integration ready for an external email validation API

 External API Integration
-Email verification via a third-party Email Validation API (to confirm real/active addresses before Firebase sign-up)
+Email verification using Abstract API, a third-party Email Validation API (to confirm real/active addresses before Firebase sign-up)

 Jetpack Compose Navigation
 Navigation handled through a NavGraph using a NavController